Serving Christ With Open Minds, Open Hearts, and Open Hands

 Each fall the Board of Deacons supports children who do not have all their back to school supplies (backpacks, glue, crayons, etc.).
 Watch the newsletter and bulletin for what is needed, and bring your gifts to the welcome center in the fellowship hall.
 The Deacons also send Easter baskets to the children of One Hope United, and care packages to WPC college students and members of the armed forces; watch for the opportunity to contribute to these collections as well.

 WPC is proud to sponsor Boy Scout Troop 672 and Cub Scout Pack 672.
-Information about Scout activities and recruitment are available on their web page http://672scouts.org/.
+Information about scout activities and recruitment can be found on their web pages.
 A list of Eagle Scouts from Troop 672 is posted in Fellowship Hall by the entrance to the library.

 Other opportunities for hands on mission regularly arise during the course of the year.
 Watch the church newsletter Shavings and the worship bulletin for notice.